 Knowing this is vital to understanding the need for consumer research.
 Be sure that consumer feedback will weigh into the final decision criteria.
 There are times when the final decision is dependent on other factors like regulatory, operations, or finance.

 It’s hard work to ask great questions that will identify how research might help make smarter decisions.
-Sometimes, research isn’t the right investment, or existing research can help inform decisions to be made and a knowledge audit might need to be executed.
+Sometimes, research isn’t the right investment, or existing research can help inform decisions to be made.
+A knowledge audit can be a good start.